-Dr. MICHAEL OSTERHOLM (School of Public Health, University of Minnesota): Children are going to transmit the influenza virus whether they're in school or not.
+MICHAEL OSTERHOLM: Children are going to transmit the influenza virus whether they're in school or not.

 ABRAMSON: Dr. Michael Osterholm of the University of Minnesota says school closings cause huge problems.
 That has to be balanced against the slim chance that a closing will slow the spread of the flu.